 Sign up to our “Newbies” email alert for regular updates for news of careers events, internships, open days and other relevant information.

-We’re grateful for contributions from many members of the MedComms Networking community and specifically the following Sponsors: AMICULUM Ltd, Ashfield Healthcare Communications, Aspire Scientific, Highfield:Communication, Lucid Group and Oxford PharmaGenesis.
+We’re grateful for contributions from many members of the MedComms Networking community and specifically the following Sponsors: AMICULUM Ltd, Ashfield Healthcare Communications, Envision Pharma Group, Fishawack Group, Highfield:Communication, Lucid Group and Oxford PharmaGenesis.

-This will be the seventh time we have run what is now established as an annual event in Manchester.
-Once again we’ll expect an enthusiastic audience of post-docs and DPhil/PhD students and others from the biomedical sciences departments within and around Manchester and from other Universities across the UK, who will meet with a number of medical communications professionals for a highly engaging session which presented medical writing and account management in MedComms as attractive career options.
-Everyone with an interest in learning more about MedComms is welcome to join us for this free event.
+This will be the eighth time we have run this event in Manchester.
+Once again we are expecting an enthusiastic audience of post-docs and DPhil/PhD students students and others from the biomedical sciences departments within and around Manchester and from other universities and organisations further afield.
+They will meet with a number of medical communications professionals for a highly engaging session which presented medical writing and account management in MedComms as attractive career options.
+Everyone welcome!

 [PROGRAMME AND REGISTRATION DETAILS]